 Our recycled Lavender wedding favour seed packet is perfect for attracting bees (and Silver Y moths, if you are into moths!)
 They absolutely love it!
 A great way to encourage your guests to grow Lavender for the bees by giving them lavender wedding favours.

 This lavender wedding favour seed packet is made from quality recycled paper and measures 9 x 12 cm.
 The Lavender seeds (Vera variety) are in a sealed plastic wallet and the sowing instructions are printed on the back.
 Please let us know your personalisation details above.
-You will get around 50 seeds per packet.

 what can we tell you about Lavender?